jotform/jotform-api-nodejs/README.md

 }
 ```

-See [Documentation](http://api.jotform.com) for full list of methods available
+See [Documentation](http://api.jotform.com) for full list of methods available.